nichoth/socket-test/README.md

 How do I test the application I'm making?

 There are **two key elements** -- the path you choose for building the tests, and the arugments you call the final application with.
-You must must build the tests to the right path, and you must call the compiled program with an argument `--test=1`.
+You must must build the tests to the right path, and you must call the compiled program with an argument, `--test=1`.

 ## install